StudiousVanilla/image-tag-game/README.md

-# Vue Image Tagging Game
+# Vue Image Tagging Game :mag:

 This web app is an image tagging game.
 Select a theme and find all the characters as fast as you can.